jakew33/fs-journal/journal/02/questions.md

 # Intro to JavaScript

-01. Which keywords are used to declare a variable in JavaScript?
+1. Which keywords are used to declare a variable in JavaScript?

-    > | ANSWER HERE |
+    > var, let, and const

-02. What is the definition of a function?
+2. What is the definition of a function?

-    > | ANSWER HERE |
+    > A function is a subprogramm designed to perform a specific task.

-03. What are the `SOLID` principles?
+3. What are the `SOLID` principles?

-    > | ANSWER HERE |
+    > Single Responsibility a class should be having one and only one responsibility
+    > Open / Closed classes should be open for extension but closed for modification
+    > Liskov Substitution parent classes should be easily substituted with their child classes without blowing up the application
+    > Interface Segregation many client specific interfaces are better than one general interface
+    > Dependency Inversion classes should depend on abstraction but not on concretion

-04. Given this array: How could you remove the `pineapple`?
+4. Given this array: How could you remove the `pineapple`?

     ```js
-    let fruit = ['apple', 'banana', 'pineapple', 'orange', 'strawberry']
+    let fruit = ["apple", "banana", "pineapple", "orange", "strawberry"];
     ```

-    > | ANSWER HERE |
+    > By using splice()

-05. Given these two objects: How could you add each to the others friends arrays?
+5. Given these two objects: How could you add each to the others friends arrays?

     ```js
     let you = {
       name: "You",
       hair: true,
-        friends: []
+      friends: [],
-    }
+    };
     let them = {
       name: "Them",
       hair: false,
-        friends: []
+      friends: [],
+    };
+    ```

+    > you.friends.push(them);
+    > them.friends.push(you);

+6. Give an example of a JavaScript `Conditional`:

+    > if () {

+    } else {

     }
-    ```

-    > | ANSWER HERE |

-06. Give an example of a JavaScript `Conditional`:

-    > | ANSWER HERE |

-07. What is the main difference between `parameters` and `arguments`?
+7. What is the main difference between `parameters` and `arguments`?

-    > | ANSWER HERE |
+    > A parameter is a named variable passed into a function, an argument is a value passed as input to a function when invoked.

-08. Instead of writing everything to the console, what is a better way to debug your code?
+8. Instead of writing everything to the console, what is a better way to debug your code?

-    > | ANSWER HERE |
+    > Using the debugger built into Chrome

-09. What is the difference between a `primitive` value and a `reference` value?
+9. What is the difference between a `primitive` value and a `reference` value?

-    > | ANSWER HERE |
+    > A primative is data that is not an object, and has no methods or properties, if it's anything else than that it's a reference value.

 10. Demonstrate a loop that prints the numbers between -100 and 100?

-    > | ANSWER HERE |
+        > for (let i = -100; i <= 100; i++) {

+    console.log(i);
+    }